N.U.in Semester Visa

 Non-U.S. Consulates

 Students can expect the visa process to take several weeks depending on the consular authority and your specific situation.
-You will be without their passport during that time which could impact any summer travel plans requiring your passport.
+Students will be without their passport during that time which could impact any summer travel plans requiring their passport.
 Students in N.U.in Italy are encouraged to carefully consider extended summer travel, as it may affect their ability to obtain a visa before the start of their N.U.in program.
 Additionally, all students must apply for a permit to stay within 15 days of arrival—JCU will assist with this process.

 Please be aware that you will also be responsible for any fees associated with the application, including consular fees, travel expenses, and additional documentation (e.g., background checks or medical certificates).
 Please stay proactive and check your Northeastern email regularly for updates.
 It is imperative not to wait until the last minute to begin the visa application process.